logo

 The findings could have major implications for our understanding of human evolution.
 Since humans and chimps share a common ancestor from millions of years ago, this research suggests our neurological audiovocal system could be far older than scientists once believed, according to Science Alert.

-In the wild, chimpanzees mostly communicate through gestures but also use a range of vocalisations.
+In the wild, chimpanzees mostly communicate through gestures but also use a range of vocalizations.
 Past claims of chimps speaking human-like words were often dismissed due to a lack of rigorous analysis.
 Ekström noted that early research was also limited by the conditions in which the animals were kept.

 Many of the chimps studied in earlier decades were separated from their mothers and forced to live in unnatural environments.
 This not only raised ethical concerns but also likely limited the animals’ ability to demonstrate the full range of their intelligence.

-Chimps share 98.5 per cent of their DNA with humans
+Chimps Share 98.5 Percent of Their DNA with Humans

 "The failure to demonstrate this half a century ago was the fault of the researchers, not the animals," he and his team concluded.